alqurayish/alqurayish/README.md

 **Founder · Data Scientist · Product Manager · AI Builder**

 I build data-driven products and AI systems that solve real business problems — from production-ready ML pipelines to end-to-end SaaS products used by teams across the UK, UAE, US, and EU.

+With 7+ years of hands-on experience across data analytics, business intelligence, and product management, I sit at the intersection of three disciplines most people treat separately.
+I use data to understand problems, AI to automate solutions, and product thinking to make sure what gets built actually gets used.

+What I build and deliver:
+As Founder of D-SAi, I deliver software development, data science, and AI automation for global clients — from RAG pipelines and LLM agents to end-to-end product builds.
+As Founder of ScanRoster, I built a QR-based workforce management SaaS from zero to live, saving businesses 50+ hours per month.
+As Product Manager at Plagit, I took a hospitality SaaS platform from concept to live market across the UK, UAE, and Italy.
+Also, working as a Data Analyst at Analytic Company GmbH (Germany),
 ---

 ## 🏢 What I'm Building